InfiniteRasa/Rasa.NET/docs/setup.md

 - Sqlite does not know unsigned numbers
 - Sqlite does not know an explicit datetime type but instead uses `TEXT`

-As we use code first approach, **do not** change the generated migration or model snapshot files.
-Instead, use one of the following methods to manipulate the output of the migration generator (in order of priority):
+As already said, we use code first approach, so **do not** change the generated migration or model snapshot files that apply changes to the database model.
+With code first, you have the following methods to manipulate the output of the migration generator to your disposal (in order of priority):

 - Try to work with Annotations in the Entry classes as much as possible.
 Examples:
 -- `[Column("column_name", TypeName = "varchar(40)")]` sets a columns name and data type